Letterpress – Review

 A copy of Letterpress was provided to us by the publisher Osprey Games.
-This article has Amazon Affiliate Links denoted by AL after the link.

 If you engage in creative writing in any way, you have at some point considered getting a typewriter.
 The click clack of the keys, the swoosh of the carriage, the idea of piles of paper stacking up as you write.
 It is a romantic image repeated throughout our media.